 The Temp, initially created by Klein College of Media and Communication students and now a course in the Journalism Department, covers social, lifestyle, and political news, in a format that aims to set itself apart from traditional broadcasts.
 The Temp hopes to bring light to the hottest issues in and around Philadelphia through innovative push-the-boundary reporting.

-Created by journalism student Nydja Hood, The Vibe is Temple University’s first hip-hop culture and music television show, which provides a platform to artists at Temple and beyond.
+Created by journalism alumni Nydja Hood, The Vibe is Temple University’s first hip-hop culture and music television show, which provides a platform to artists at Temple and beyond.
 On The Vibe, students discuss what is trending in popular culture as well as feature rappers, poets, singers, and more.